Resume and Cover Letter

 The level of excellence reflected in your correspondence with employers or other decision makers will determine your success in advancing your career or educational goals.
 We can help you write and review all written documents and communication.
-Use our 24-hour critique service or make an appointment with a career counselor.
+Use our Quick Question/Resume Reviews to meet with a career professional.

 - Resume: A marketing tool summarizing your education, skills, experience and achievements.
-Get started with our Resume and Cover Letter handout.
-Our 24-hour resume critique service can help ensure that your resume is well-written and professional.
-Drop off your resume in person or email to email@example.com.
+Get started with our Resume Online Workshop.

 You can also download the Resume and Cover Letter handout for details on and assistance with the following types of letters: